-Second, the throughput capacity will determine whether your autoclave is suitable for the amount of autoclaving media that must be sterilized on a daily basis.
-In order to determine an autoclave’s throughput, the amount of autoclaving media that can be sterilized per cycle (as well as the amount of time needed to prepare, load, and unload media) must be determined.
-The best autoclave would be one whose throughput volume matches with the maximum throughput that your laboratory would require per day and per cycle.
+Second, the throughput capacity will determine whether your autoclave is suitable for the amount of autoclaving media that must be sterilized daily.
+To determine an autoclave’s throughput, the amount of autoclaving media that can be sterilized per cycle (as well as the amount of time needed to prepare, load, and unload media) must be determined.
+The best autoclave would be one whose throughput volume matches the maximum throughput that your laboratory would require per day and cycle.

-Though the cycle time depends on the autoclaving media sterilization requirements, autoclaves have dramatically different warm-up and cool down times that can add to the overall cycle time.
-Certain features, such as cooling fans can dramatically speed up this process, in some cases allowing for more cycles in a day and a higher throughput.
-With the TOMY SX-Series Autoclave, the dual cooling fan system reduces the cool down time by up to 42%, saving approximately 25 minutes on the cool down time*, which can amount up to nearly two extra loads in a standard work day.
+Though the cycle time depends on the autoclaving media sterilization requirements, autoclaves have dramatically different warm-up and cool-down times that can add to the overall cycle time.
+Certain features, such as cooling fans can dramatically speed up this process, in some cases allowing for more cycles in a day and higher throughput.
+With the TOMY SX-Series Autoclave, the dual cooling fan system reduces the cooldown time by up to 42%, saving approximately 25 minutes on the cooldown time*, which can amount up to nearly two extra loads in a standard workday.

 Autoclave and Benchtop Space